ETH-DISCO/advx-bench/docs/0-model-selection.md

 detr @ 2022:

 - same model as above
-- works well but not open vocabulary so not useful for our purposes
+- ❌ works well but not open vocabulary so not useful for our purposes
-- ✅ installation:
-    - see above